sama1mansn/greenfield-docs/docs/guide/storage-provider/services/stopserving.md

 Stop Serving is the background service running in primary SP, which is used to actively delete buckets stored by it.

-**It only runs in tesnet environment for remove historical data, and it will NOT run in mainnet.**
+**It only runs in testnet environment for remove historical data, and it will NOT run in mainnet.**

 ![Stop-Serving-Workflow](../../../../static/asset/502-Stop-Serving-Workflow.png)